Evil Nine: Biography

 The pair has developed a reputation amongst both fans and critics as not being afraid to push the boundaries of what is considered breakbeat music, and tend to incorporate a multitude of styles into their DJ sets.
 An example of this is the track listing for Fabriclive 28, which includes artists as diverse as Simian Mobile Disco, Bodyrockers, Mystery Jets, and The Clash.

 As well as regularly playing at various nightclubs both in the UK and Europe they have held residencies at fabric Nightclub in London and Audio in Brighton, and they currently hold the position of "Super-Residents" at Urban Gorilla in Sheffield.

 On 24 April 2008 Evil Nine announced the completion of their second album.
 The album is titled 'They Live!' and was released in October 2008, preceded by the first single, the title track 'They Live!' on 4 August.
-The song "Crooked" from the second album is on the video game Midnight Club: Los Angeles.
+The song "Crooked" from the second album received a rare, fully Flash animated music video and appeared in the video game Midnight Club: Los Angeles.

 In May 2009, Evil Nine released The Power ep on Adam Freeland's Marine Parade label and the single No Manners featuring Spoek Mathambo in early 2010.
 The duo then launched their own record label, 'For Lovers' For Lovers on which they have so far released the singles Ultimo and Stay Up and Auto EP.
 In 2011 they released a single 'Little Prince' / 'Roar' on Bad Life Records.